techidaily/site-tiktok-videos/source/_posts/perfecting-the-sync-siri-voice-control-for-tiktok-users-for-2024.md

 ![ Voice Change app for TikTok on Android](https://images.wondershare.com/filmora/article-images/voice-changer-with-effects-android.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Voice Changer is an easy-to-use application and is available for Android users.
 It lets you change your voice on the go, and the best part is, it offers 40+ voice effects.
 For example, you can change your voice to helium, robot, zombie, monster, giant, and more!
 All you need to do is record your voice and start applying the filter; once you are happy with the voice effect, save the recording and share it on TikTok and other social media platforms.
 The voice filters are unique, and the sharing options are excellent too.
 The drawback, though, it displays tons of ads, which can be pretty annoying.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RBN1gYY5hUs?si=p89CMiMzeJzU0wGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2. Celebrity Voice Changer Parody